SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 > This is a chatbot for the SO Close Vote Reviewers chat room, developed by members of the SO Close Vote Reviewers chat room.
 For more information see the [github page](https://github.com/SO-Close-Vote-Reviewers/SOCVR-Chatbot), or reply with `commands` to learn what you can do.

 ### Running Commands
 This is the "task manager" for the bot.
-All commands will be ran on their own threads, so the bot will keep track of which commands are currently being processed.
+All commands will run on their own threads, so the bot will keep track of which commands are currently being processed.

 An example output: